-Further back, Christmas of 2006, was also mild and therefore, there was no white Christmas.
-Back in 2005, we just barely squeaked out a white Christmas (at Detroit Metro Airport, anyway) as a mild spell moved in just before Christmas along with rain, melting the snow down from 4” to 1” by Christmas.
+Going back further to the Christmas of 2006; it was also mild and therefore, there was no white Christmas.
+In 2005, we just barely squeaked out a white Christmas (at Detroit Metro Airport, anyway) as a mild spell moved in just before Christmas along with rain, melting the snow down from 4” to 1” by Christmas morning.
 Originally, there had been 8” of snow on the ground on the 15th.
-Besides last year, the last really scenic (no slop) white Christmas occurred in 2004.
+The last really scenic (no slop) with fresh white snow for Christmas occurred in 2004.
 A snowstorm brought heavy snow (ranging from 8”at Detroit to around 4” in Saginaw and Flint) on the 23rd, which left the region with a nice white cover for Christmas.
 It was also a cold Christmas also with highs only in the teens and overnight lows below zero.

 Based on the Detroit records, the Santa award for the "whitest" (most snow on the ground) and also the second snowiest Christmas (snow falling on Christmas) goes to the Christmas of 1951!
 Just over a foot /13 inches/ of snow was recorded on ground late Christmas day with 6.2 inches of the snow falling on Christmas.
 Temperatures held well below freezing (HI-26/LOW-18), so what snow did fall, remained.
 A close second to the "whitest" Christmas, occurred the Christmas after the big stock market crash in 1929.
 Eleven and a half inches of snow was measured December 25th, 1929 at Detroit but only three tenths /.3/ fell on Christmas.
 Recently, the Christmas of 2000 was very white indeed, but as to how much of a white Christmas (snow depths) is where the confusion came in.
 Let me elaborate, officially at Detroit Metro Airport, just six inches of snow was recorded on the ground at 7AM Christmas Day.
 However, just about anywhere west/north and in the city of Detroit itself, amounts were considerably higher with generally 8 to at least 15 inches.
 At the National Weather Service in White Lake, 15 inches was observed on the ground Christmas 2000 morning.
 No additional snow fell on Christmas Day (nor was anymore really wanted with the surplus already at hand).
 In any event, for Detroit and surrounding communities, the six inches at Detroit Metro Airport is the official snow depth used for the area.